 2. New vehicle

-19. the vehicle tested is intended to be a new vehicle from serial production.
+20. For the purpose of measurement of interior air emissions from interior materials the vehicle tested is intended to be a new vehicle from serial production.
 A new vehicle is directly transported from the production line to the testing lab.
 The test vehicle shall be driven less than 80 km of driving, i.e. less than 80 km on the vehicle odometer.
 Shipping the vehicle is allowed.

+21. For the purpose of measurement of interior air emissions entering into the cabin with exhaust gases the vehicle tested is intended to be a new vehicle from serial production.
+The tested vehicle shall be runned-in during not less than 3000 km.

-Used vehicles, prototypes, or developed test vehicles are not included, because these vehicles are likely to be constructed with non-reprehensive materials and components or contaminated during their use phase by non-original materials, users, and use conditions.
+22. Used vehicles, prototypes, or developed test vehicles are not included, because these vehicles are likely to be constructed with non-reprehensive materials and components or contaminated during their use phase by non-original materials, users, and use conditions.

-3. Vehicle test age
+3. Vehicle test age for the measurement of emissions from interior materials

-20. The ideal condition for the test vehicle would be to measure on the production date, since the amount of chemical substances is particularly high in the early stage of vehicle life.
+23. The ideal condition for the test vehicle would be to measure on the production date, since the amount of chemical substances is particularly high in the early stage of vehicle life.
 The material emission rate and interior concentrations of substances decrease over time.
 The sooner the measurement is taken, the higher the concentration results.
 However, it is very difficult for the customer, or laboratory person to get the new vehicle on the production date, the concentration rapidly decreases during that time, and it will cause a big deviation of test results.